-The RN-BSN program requires 13 credit hours in free electives/transfer credits/portfolio credits.
+The RN-BSN program requires 13 credit hours in elective/transfer/prior learning credits.
 Many students are able to transfer in some, if not all, of those credits at the point of admission.
-Others may choose to use experience and prior learning to earn this credit.
-The portfolio, outlined below, is a great way to earn credit for what you already know!
+Others may choose to use experience and prior learning to earn this credit, while others may choose to take elective coursework to fulfill this requirement.

 Student Learning Outcomes

-USF faculty have prepared program goals that flow from the conceptual threads of the BSN program.
-By the time you graduate, you will be prepared to practice as a nurse generalist who is able to:
+USF faculty have prepared program outcomes goals that flow from the conceptual threads of the BSN program.
+By the time you graduate, you will be prepared to practice as a professional nurse who is able to:

 - Provide comprehensive, patient-centered, nursing care for individuals, families and communities across the lifespan in diverse settings.

 - Utilize critical reasoning and clinical judgment in the application of information and health care technologies to provide safe, patient centered care.

 - Integrate concepts from humanities and social, behavioral, life and physical sciences with nursing knowledge and practice.

 - Demonstrate a caring presence through effective communication strategies and establishing therapeutic relationships with patients.

 - Collaborate with members of the health team to improve health outcomes and policy in an evolving regulatory environment.

 - Demonstrate leadership by directing nursing activities and initiating change to improve quality, patient care outcomes and health care delivery systems.

 - Integrate Catholic Social Teaching, ethical, legal, and Franciscan principles in decision making as a professional nurse.

 - Develop a plan for professional growth and lifelong learning as a member of the nursing profession.

 Prior Learning Assessment

-Once you have been accepted into an online undergraduate program, you may start the portfolio if required per your transcript evaluation.
+Once you have been accepted into an online undergraduate program, you may start the prior learning assessment process if required per your transcript evaluation.
 The request for prior learning assessment must be submitted for evaluation completed by one month prior to expected completion of your online undergraduate program at USF.
-Prior learning can be demonstrated through a variety of methods such as professional development activities (conferences, continuing education activities, specialty certifications) and work or life experiences.
-It’s only $75 per credit, making it even more affordable.
-An example portfolio is available for download.
+Prior learning can be demonstrated through a variety of methods work/life experiences.
+It’s only $75 per credit hour, making it even more affordable.